1st.One: 2022: Official comeback, PPOPCON, Tugatog

 On the evening of December 31, it was announced that the group would make their official comeback in January 2022, after a year of waiting for their official comeback.

-On January 15, they officially released their third single and comeback single "Shout Out", the single was written by 1st One Ace, composed and arranged by Great Brothers and Ragoon.
+On January 15, they officially released their third single and comeback single "Shout Out", the single was written by one of their members, Ace, and was composed and arranged by Great Brothers and Ragoon.

 On March 31, the group signed a contract with Warner Music Philippines as the distributor of their albums and songs.
 In a statement, Firstone Entertainment said that it has partnered with Warner Music Philippines to manage the rising P-pop boy group.

 On April 10, the group performed at 2022 PPOPCON as the main performer, with special member, Gift as the seventh member of the group at the Araneta City.

 On April 12, it was announced that 1st One will perform in SM Mall of Asia at the 2022 Tugatog Music Festival to be held on July 15, 2022 with idol groups MNL48, Alamat, BINI, BGYO, LITZ, Ppop Generation, Press Hit Play, and VXON as the first batch announced.

 On August 26, 1st One released its road-to-comeback single "Turn Up".
 The group was all involved in the creative process of the track.
 Ace, the group leader, wrote the lyrics, and Max, one of the main vocalists, did the lyrics proofing.
 The other members co-wrote the rap parts.